 Several Indian projects monitor Himalayan biodiversity.
 The Wildlife Institute of India’s Wildlife Watch in the Indian Himalayan Region improves community awareness of ecologically and socio-economically important species.

-The report also cites the example of the World Wildlife Fund (WWF)’s training of Nepalese volunteers by providing them with basic data collection equipment such as GPS receivers.
+The report also cites the example of the World Wide Fund for Nature (WWF)’s training of Nepalese volunteers by providing them with basic data collection equipment such as GPS receivers.
 The WWF and the Nepalese government also set up a project ‘Cyber Tracker,’ to monitor Himalayan snow leopards.
 The project is developing simple computers for local people to use alongside mobile phones to monitor snow leopards, their prey, and their habitat.

 In China, the Shan Shui’s China Nature Watch project gained community support for wildlife protection and has helped introduce more stringent laws.
 China Watch engages individuals and social organizations via WeChat (a social network) to share wildlife sightings.